kyma-project/kyma/docs/security/10-01-troubleshooting.md

     ```kubectl get certificates -n {CERTIFICATE_NAMESPACE} {CERTIFICATE_NAME} -o jsonpath='{ .status.message }'```

-The result describes the reason of failure of issuing a domain SSL certificate.
-You can create a new Certificate resource applying suggestion from the error message to request a new domain SSL certificate.
-Follow this steps:
+The result describes the reason for the failure of issuing a domain SSL certificate.
+You can create a new Certificate resource applying suggestions from the error message to request a new domain SSL certificate.
+Follow these steps:

 1. Make sure the secret connected to the Certificate resource is not present on the cluster.
 To find its name and namespace, run:

     ```kubectl get certificates -n {CERTIFICATE_NAMESPACE} {CERTIFICATE_NAME} -o jsonpath='{ .spec.secretRef }'```

-2. Delete the Certificate from the cluster.
+2. Delete the incorrect Certificate from the cluster.

 3. Apply fixed Certificate.